 Quality of Care FAQs

-As head of the Quality Council, Dr. Prince oversees the ongoing quality initiatives at University Hospital and answers these Frequently Asked Questions:
+As the Chief Quality Officer, Dr. Cassagnol oversees the ongoing quality initiatives at University Hospital and answers these Frequently Asked Questions:

 What information can I find here?